hanefi/sql2df/README.md

+# Folder structure

 - [**doc**](https://github.com/cmpe492-cg/sql2df/tree/master/doc) folder contains JavaDoc documentation generated from the source code comments.
 They describe the functionality of classes and functions.
 - [**res**](https://github.com/cmpe492-cg/sql2df/tree/master/res) folder contains non-code resources such as data type definitions, CREATE TABLE queries, SELECT queries, function declarations, etc.
 - [**src/main/java**](https://github.com/cmpe492-cg/sql2df/tree/master/src/main/java) folder contains the source code.
 It is heavily commented and JavaDoc documentation generated from this comments can be found in *res* folder.
 - [**.idea**](https://github.com/cmpe492-cg/sql2df/tree/master/.idea) folder contains IDE related configuration files.
 It is safe to ignore it, if you are not using Intellij IDEA.

+# Overall explanation of the framework

 **Edge** is an interface defined in Edge.java to represent dataflow between two vertices.
 Two classes implements it:
 - *EdgeImpl*: Used for data flow representation in the high level data-flow graph.